How to keep trick-or-treaters safe from sex offenders

 NORTHWEST, Ark.
-(KNWA) — As Halloween inches closer, authorities want to make sure your children are safe from sex offenders while trick-or-treating.
+(KFTA) — As Halloween inches closer, authorities want to make sure your children are safe from sex offenders while trick-or-treating.

 According to Jennifer Dean Jordan, with the Arkansas Department of Corrections Division of Community Correction, there are a lot of different ways to ensure your children are safe.